 The following fields appear in the Document Breakdown section:

-Building a conceptual index automatically activates it.
+Building an index automatically activates it.
 This makes the index available for users by adding the index to the search drop-down menu on the Documents tab and to the right-click menu in the viewer.
 All active indexes are searchable.

-Once a conceptual index is activated, you have the option of deactivating it.
+Once an index is activated, you have the option of deactivating it.

 You may need to deactivate an index for the following reasons: